manning/CompressionAlgorithms/README.md

 respectively.
 The & operator is especially useful for masking (selecting out part of a byte or int and the |
 operator is especially useful for combining two numbers that each store some of the bits.
-The bit shift operators are use with them to place bytes in the right place in a number.
+The bit shift operators are used with them to place bytes in the right place in a number.
+Something like:
+`b = x & 0xF | (y & 0xF << 4)`.

 There are also a few other classes that are highly useful: